+TEACH understands that family engagement is an essential strategy for building pathways to college and career readiness for all students and is an essential component of a systems approach to improving outcomes for all students.
+More than 30 years of research has shown that family engagement can lead to improved student outcomes (e.g., attendance, engagement, academic outcomes, social emotional learning, etc.).
 TEACH involved parents, students, educators, and other educational partners in a significant and purposeful way at various stages of the development of the LCAP.
 Specifically, TEACH included those representing each of the applicable student subgroups identified by the LCFF.

 The first step in developing the LCAP was to complete a comprehensive data analysis.
 This stage involved administrators, teachers, parents and a representative student group.
 Parents were given a primer on the various data points and then a larger group participated in a facilitated data analysis.
 The participating stakeholders then identified and prioritized areas for growth.
-The outside supporting organizations AADAP, Girls Club and After School All Stars participated in this LCAP development process.
+The outside supporting organizations AADAP, Girls Club, After School All Stars participated in this LCAP development process.

 These results were shared with a larger pool of parents during School Site Council, and Coffee with the Principal meetings.
 School Leadership incorporated input and feedback and shared a revised version with staff and other stakeholders.
 Updates were given at monthly governing board meetings and finally the school held a Public Hearing for final input and feedback.

-One major example of how stakeholders influenced the final LCAP product was the emphasis on improving the academic results of Emerging Bilinguals.
+Feedback and authentic participation at each stage of developing the LCAP influenced the final product.
+Specifically, parent groups stressed the importance of improving the performance of Emerging Bilinguals.